hellt/netdevops.me/blog/posts/noshut/2015-06-14-ospf-neighbors-on-a-point-to-broadcast-network.md

 ---
-title: OSPF.
-Neighbors on a "point-to-broadcast" network
 date: 2015-06-14
-url: /2015/06/ospf-neighbors-on-a-point-to-broadcast-network/
+# url: /2015/06/ospf-neighbors-on-a-point-to-broadcast-network/
-toc: true
-draft: false
 comments: true
 tags:
   - OSPF
 ---
+# OSPF.
+Neighbors on a "point-to-broadcast" network

 When it comes to basic OSPF troubleshooting the first-aid kit is _Neighbor states_ and _things, that should match to form an adjacency_.
 And on one early morning while refreshing my memory on OSPF neighbor states I accidentally ran into quite interesting problem.